 The observer above them captured the yellow butterfly and the color drained from its wings, powder flecking into the mist and vanishing.
 He could remain there without detection for eons, out of time, a step removed from the slipstream.
 This gift a blessing and a curse, he didn’t wish to test it so close to Waltzcrop.
 He wasn’t a ghost, death another want, if not his need.
 He’d also been called here, that caller unknown.
 It took all of his considerable power to keep the butterfly in his curled fingers, a cage, and he’d spent most of it just reaching the island and sealing the waters within his protective shield.
 Waltzcrop and any other with a tenth of his skill and cunning would know they were trapped here.

 The man muttered Jimmy Cracked Corn and I Don’t Care, emphasizing the last three words, repeating the old lyrics on his careful journey to the center of the bridge, a graceful arc, high white concrete pillars towering above Puget Sound.
-Driving over this tall bridge gave the most paranoid of us the feeling of loading energy on the first hill of a rickety rollercoaster until you reached the apex and started coasting down the other side of the bridge in a sped-up whoosh.
-The increased speed noticed by the inevitable police car await on the other side of the bridge, and they loved this speed trap too, easy pickings, easy money for the struggling city coffers—stop anyone now, more tickets, we need ‘em.
+Driving over this tall bridge gave the most paranoid of us the feeling of loading energy on the first hill of a rickety rollercoaster until you reached the apex and started racing down the other side of the bridge in a sped-up whoosh.
+The increase in speeders noticed by the inevitable police car poised on the other side of the bridge; they loved this speed trap, easy pickings, easy money for the struggling city coffers—stop anyone now, more tickets, we need ‘em.

-When windy you really felt pushed by the Pacific Northwest gusts on this bridge and you always wondered what would happen if the wind just picked you right up, car like a kid’s Matchbox car, and blasted you over and out and down into Puget Sound.
-And you’d think of your final scream smothering your last dismal thought.
+When windy you really felt pushed by the Pacific Northwest gusts on this bridge and you always wondered what would happen if the wind just picked you right up, car like a kid’s Matchbox, and blasted you over and out and down into chilly Puget Sound.
+And you’d think of your final scream smothering a final dismal thought.
 The wandering man reached the center of the bridge and silenced his whistled song, a shadow too dark to be seen now.